Choose Ethernet instead of WiFi

-While many broadband users may feel that they have an issue with their actual broadband connection, many performance problems are actually caused by WiFi set-up issues.
-If you have the opportunity, and your particular computer or device has a fixed location, we strongly recommend connecting your device directly to your router via an Ethernet cable.
-This is particularly important for smart TVs and video streaming devices since streamed video-on-demand services requires very high, steady bit rates.
-For example, live Ultra HD content on BBC iPlayer requires a steady connection of about 40 Mbps, and Netflix recommends 25 Mbps for the best quality.
+The situation for most people is going to get worse, as we all migrate to Ultra HD 4k services, which require very high, steady bit rates.
+For example, live Ultra HD content on BBC iPlayer requires a steady connection of about 40 Mbps, as described in our BBC iPlayer Ultra HD review.
+Netflix recommends a steady broadband speed of 25 Mbps for the best experience.
 By using an Ethernet cable rather than a WiFi connection, you are likely to suffer much less from stuttering and buffering with gaps while content tries to load (e.g. the dreaded Netflix red loading circle).
 Furthermore, if a WiFi connection makes your connection less reliable, streamed services tend to reduce the bit rate used (degrading picture and audio quality) so you may not be watching the best quality possible.

 Obviously, wireless connections can be extremely useful to bring Internet connectivity to mobile devices, such as mobile phones and iPads.
+They are supposed to be mobile after all.
 However, wireless connectivity can potentially degrade Internet connectivity, particularly if a device is not located very close to the wireless router or if there is wireless interference.
 To help you get the fastest speeds from WiFi, we have developed a separate WiFi optimisation guide:

 As explained in the guide, there’s so much you can do to improve WiFi performance, such as:

 - using Ethernet cables to connect some devices (so all your household traffic is no longer unnecessarily carried wirelessly)

 - manually configuring WiFi settings for the least amount of interference